 - Good burn in by the customer.
 Meaning when the tubes are new, keep an eye on them, and minimize the number of switch on and off.
 Ideal is use periods of 1...4 hours at a time, and then let them cool off, for the next day.
 After burn in, they become more resistant.

 - Use the recommended working points for long life if such are given.
-For instance 300B has such working points, but for 2A3 and 45 it doesn't matter.
+For instance 300B has such working points, but 2A3 and 45 interestingly these can be used at maximum conditions..

-- The normal use period.
-Few and longer use periods will lead to much better life time than many short periods.
+- The lengths of the hearing sessions.
+Fewer but longer use periods, will lead to much better life time than many short periods.
 It's really a good idea to use an hour counter :) They cost not much, and tubes have often more use as thought.

 As you can see from the above, very long tube life of more than just 'luck'